drachtio/drachtio-rtpengine-webrtcproxy/README.md

 # drachtio-rtpengine-webrtcproxy

-Open-source webrtc proxy server built using [drachtio](https://github.com/davehorton/drachtio-server) (SIP Proxy) and [rtpengine](https://github.com/sipwise/rtpengine) (RTP proxy).
+Open-source webrtc proxy server built using [drachtio](https://drachtio.org) and [rtpengine](https://github.com/sipwise/rtpengine).

 ## Installation

-As mentioned above, the following are pre-requisites and should be installed first:
+As mentioned above, the following are pre-requisites and should be installed somewhere in your network:

 * [drachtio](https://github.com/davehorton/drachtio-server)
 * [rtpengine](https://github.com/sipwise/rtpengine)